eroiyo/hello-rails-react-front-end/README.md

-# React Shop App
+# Hello Rails React -Frontend

-This project have been developed using react and redux, to practice with router nad
+This project have been created to test a project with 2 different repositories

 ## Backend of the project